awojdyla/matlab-datatranslation-measurpoint/README.md

 Conversion to single precision is quite challenging

 ## test condition
-The device was connected to a router
+The device was connected to a MacBook Pro through a router.

 ## Troubleshooting
-The IP is hard to get; one must use the eureka discovery tool (python and NI ViISA on mac do not work very well) type the IP in your web browser(e.g. 192.168.127.100) To determine the IP of the device on your network you can use the Eureka Tool Discover provided with the [MEASURpoin software](http://www.datatranslation.de/en/measure/measurpoint-24-bit/measurpoint-usb/data-logger-software,1355.html?merk=e35d01fd463cc351bcc67baf54fa1869) (work with Windows) it can have some issues with Java version
+type the IP in your web browser(e.g. 192.168.127.100) it can have some issues with Java version

+To determine the IP of the device on your network you can use the Eureka Tool Discover provided with the [MEASURpoin software](http://www.datatranslation.de/en/measure/measurpoint-24-bit/measurpoint-usb/data-logger-software,1355.html?merk=e35d01fd463cc351bcc67baf54fa1869) (work with Windows)

+You can also use PyVisa to test the connection

 ## References
 [SCPI Programmer’s Manual for LXI Measurement Instruments](http://www.omgl.com.cn/upfile/File/2011/DT/SCPI_Programmer%27s_Manual_for_MEASURpoint_Ethernet(LXI)_Instruments.pdf)